Painter's wife and daughter Gladys 1902

 Marion Gladys Adams: first-born daughter of the artist, 7.6.1902 Vienna until 31.7.1932 (tragic death in a car accident).
 After the divorce of her parents in 1919/1920, she lives with her mother at Schloss Würting, where she redesigns the park.
-On 10.10.1925 marriage to Karl August Frank (1904-1964), with whom she has two daughters, (Anna Christina) Barbara Frank (1927 Vienna to 1993 USA), and (Auguste) Nina (Verena) Frank (1931 Vienna to 2010 Belgium), who suffers from trisomy 21.
-On July 31, 1932, Gladys Frank, together with her sister Harriet Adams and an acquaintance, the musicologist Dr. Felix Salzer, went on an excursion from Schloss Würting to the Salzkammergut.
+On 10.10.1925 marriage to Karl August (Gustl) Frank (1904-1964), with whom she has two daughters, (Anna Christina) Barbara Frank (1927 Vienna to 1993 USA), and (Auguste) Nina (Verena) Frank (1931 Vienna to 2010 Belgium), who suffers from trisomy 21.
+On July 31, 1932, Gladys Frank, together with her sister Harriet Adams and two acquaintances, the musicologist Dr. Felix Salzer and Ms Elizabeth Hayward, went on an excursion from Schloss Würting to the Salzkammergut.
 The car has an accident due to a tire blowout.
-Gladys Frank, née Adams, is killed instantly, her sister Harriet and Dr. Salzer survive seriously injured.
+Gladys Frank, née Adams, is killed instantly, Dr. Salzer and Ms Hayward survive seriously injured, sister Harriet slightly injured.
 The orphans are taken care of by the widower and grandmother Stefanie Adams after the accident, but the Frank family has to leave Austria with the children in 1938 because of racial persecution.
 For further biographical details see the entry "The family of the artists".

 1903 Künsterhaus Vienna (EL 46 1903 #343 as Malers Frau und Kind).